unit-io/unitd/README.md

 # unitd [![GoDoc](https://godoc.org/github.com/unit-io/unitd?status.svg)](https://pkg.go.dev/github.com/unit-io/unitd)

-## Unitd is a real-time messaging service for IoT connected devices, it supports pubsub using GRPC client or MQTT client over tcp or websocket.
+## Unitd is an open source messaging broker for IoT and other real-time messaging service.
+Unitd messaging API is built for speed and security.

 Unitd is blazing fast and secure messaging infrastructure and APIs for IoT, gaming, apps and real-time web.